List of EastEnders characters introduced in 1988: Brian Wicks

-In 2006, Brian’s nephew Kevin Wicks (Phil Daniels) and his stepchildren Deano (Matt Di Angelo) and Carly (Kellie Shirley) come to live with Pat.
+In 2006, Brian's nephew Kevin Wicks (Phil Daniels) and his stepchildren Deano (Matt Di Angelo) and Carly (Kellie Shirley) come to live with Pat.

 David Samuels

 Dr David Samuels is played by Christopher Reich.
-David first appears in April 1988 as Dr. Legg's (Leonard Fenton) nephew who is visiting from Israel.
+David first appears in April 1988 as Dr. Harold Legg's (Leonard Fenton) nephew who is visiting from Israel.
 David has fallen on hard times in Israel.
 He was being shunned by the locals because he had treated a wounded terrorist, who was guilty of bombing a bus that had killed his best friend.
 He had also split from his fiancée Ruth (Nitza Saul), and wanted a new start.
 When his mother Hester (Barbara Shelley) comes to visit Harold she asks him if it would be possible for David to join him in England for a while.
-Harold thinks it is a great idea, and David comes over the following month.
+Dr. Legg thinks it is a great idea, and David comes over the following month.
 On his arrival, he tends to Colin Russell (Michael Cashman) when he is attacked.
 David helps his uncle out with the practice and lives in the flat above the surgery.

 Despite being extremely fond of each other, the new partners argue about almost everything.
 David wants to modernise the surgery and bring in computers, but Harold is set in his ways and is opposed to any obvious changes.
-Harold also disagrees with David's friendship with their secretary, Michelle Fowler (Susan Tully).
+Dr. Legg also disagrees with David's friendship with their secretary, Michelle Fowler (Susan Tully).
 Particularly when the two get drunk one night at a Christmas party, leave together and end up in the same bed.
 David awakes the next day not remembering a thing, but is reassured when Michelle informs him that he had been too drunk to do anything untoward anyway.
 Harold is not convinced however, and berates David for the degradation he'd brought upon himself and the surgery.